bbaassssiiee/ansible-role-kubeblocks/README.md

 kubeblocks
 ==========

-A role to install kbcli to work with KubeBlocks
+A role to install KubeBlocks in a Kubernetes cluster

 Requirements
 ------------

-EL or Ubuntu Linux.
+Ansible controller, for instance Semaphore.
+Kubernetes cluster
+registry_host (optional)

 Role Variables
 --------------